 - Available: Sign up here

-It works best if you involve your parents and/or grandparents in the process because signing up requires linked accounts from the custodians’ banks or brokerages.
-Plus, parents and guardians will need to approve your trades made in the investment account.
+It works best if parents and/or guardians are involved in the process because it requires linked accounts from the adults’ banks or brokerages.
+Plus, parents and guardians will need to approve trades made in the investment account.

 You can use the investing feature to: